justlearnml/justlearnml.github.io/_posts/2023-10-06-swapping-elements in-Python and-Javascript.md

 ---
-tags: ["Javascript", "Programming", "Python"]
+tags: ["JavaScript", "Programming", "Python"]
 metaDescription: Swap elements in Python and JavaScript without extra variables.
 Quick and easy method.
 ---

-I recently discovered a simple way to swap elements in Python and Javascript without needing a `temp` variable.
+I recently discovered a simple way to swap elements in Python and JavaScript without needing a `temp` variable.

 In Python: